-15-5 Maintenance > Traffic Monitor
+16-5 Maintenance > Traffic Monitor

-DMS supports traffic monitoring of each port and keeps a one-week record that can be used to compare and analyze through visual charts.
+DMS supports traffic monitoring of each port and keeps a one-week record that can be used to compare and analyze with visual charts.
 The page displays two different graphs for a selected device.

 Procedure